-No surface measurements of precipitation were available to us for the hours when the hurricane passed through the Turks and Caicos Islands.
-Satellite precipitation estimates were available through the IMERG (Integrated Multi-satellitE Retrievals for GPM) dataset (Figure 8), which estimated precipitation patterns in good agreement with those simulated by CMORPH, WRF1 and
+No surface measurements of precipitation were available to us for the hours when the hurricane passed over Haiti.
+Satellite precipitation estimates are available through the IMERG (Integrated Multi-satellite Retrievals for GPM) dataset (Figure 8), which estimated precipitation patterns in good agreement with those simulated by CMORPH, WRF1 and WRF2.

-WRF2.
 IMERG estimated precipitation values higher than those estimated by CMORPH, but in good agreement with the peaks simulated by WRF1, while WRF2 simulated lower values.
 IMERG located the peak of accumulated precipitation (about 440 mm) on the ocean to the northwest of Puerto Rico.

-Over the Turks and Caicos Islands, IMERG estimated precipitation values, homogeneously distributed over the country, between 220 and 330 mm.
-These values were close to those estimated by WRF1, while they were greater than those estimated by CMORPH and WRF2.
+Over Haiti, IMERG estimated precipitation values up to 165 mm, which were close to those estimated by WRF1, while they were greater than those estimated by WRF1 and higher than those simulated by WRF2.